Arduinology/Pixi-Pan-and-Zoom/README.md

 ## What this is not:
 - Not dependency managed.
 - Not tested in a web server, runs locally fine.
-- Fully cross browser checked, I used the latest version Chrome and Firefox on Ubuntu 14.01
+- Not fully cross browser checked, I used the latest version Chrome and Firefox on Ubuntu 14.01